RichieG48/private_cfo_project/README.md

 # Private CFO

-A powerful AI assistant for financial analysis and decision-making.
+AI assistant that cares about PII data

 ## Prerequisites